"War memorials are a unique aspect of our national heritage" (War Memorials Trust)

 - High Street, Wicken

-Further information on individual memorials can be found on the UK National Inventory of War Memorials website.
+Further information on individual memorials can be found on the UK National Inventory of War Memorials (external link) website.

 Works to war memorials